-The memory driver isn't extrodinary useful outside of testing.
+The memory driver is not very useful outside of testing.
 For instance, while doing end to end tests, you may want to switch out your producers library to use the memory driver then verify the expected messages when into it.